Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 The phone number for an arson investigator is (972) 216-6316.

 Fire station visits or requesting a fire truck to visit your special event can be accomplished by filling out our "Fire Station Visit / Fire Truck Visit Your Event Request" form.
-For more information, please contact Captain Travis Greenman at (972) 216-6349.
+For more information, please contact Captain Jon Moore at (972) 216-6349.

 The City of Mesquite has adopted the 2015 version of the International Fire Code by adopting City Ordinances 4486 and 4499.

 The items and systems requiring permitting is located in Ordinance 4802.
 Click here to obtain the permit fee schedule.

 A permit can be obtained through our online Citizen Self Service Portal (CSS).
 Click here to apply for a permit.

 The permit fee schedule can be obtained from the City of Mesquite Fire Marshal’s Office website.
 Click here to obtain the permit fee schedule.

 Yes, a permit can be phased.
 A phasing plan must be submitted to the Fire Marshal’s Office during the online permitting process.

 Once a permit is issued to the applicant through our online permitting process, the permit holder can log on to the Citizen Self Service Portal and request the system test.
-All fire protection systems shall be pretested before an inspection is scheduled.
+All fire protection systems shall be pretested before an inspection is requested.

 It is the responsibility of the company or the permit holder to request a system test through our online Citizen Self Service Portal (CSS).
-Click here to schedule a system test.
+Click here to request a system test.

 A fire alarm operational permit is required for all occupancies that contain a firealarm system that produces an alarm signal that would summon or cause to besummoned a Fire Department response in the event of a fire or system activation.